-The Italian government, however, stated that maintaining social distancing, wearing a mask over the nose, and filling a self-certification form could be required necessary next time you go out for a meal in Milan or anywhere else in Italy.
+The Italian government, however, stated that maintaining social distancing, wearing a mask over the nose, and filling out a self-certification form could be required necessary next time you go out for a meal in Milan or anywhere else in Italy.

 The Italian government stated on May 12th that bars and restaurants will be allowed to open again from Monday, May 18th.
 That is two weeks earlier than planned for the gradual easing of rules under phase two of the lockdown.